Mariners vs. Rangers Player Props Betting Odds

 Kelenic Stats

-- Kelenic has recorded 34 hits with 10 doubles, seven home runs and 10 walks.
-He has driven in 16 runs with five stolen bases.
+- Jarred Kelenic has 10 doubles, seven home runs, 10 walks and 16 RBI (34 total hits).
+He has swiped five bases.

 Kelenic Recent Games